rguliyev/MSCanBus/README.md

 - **Check wiring**: Verify CAN transceiver connections (especially CANH/CANL)
 - **Termination**: Ensure 120Ω resistors on both ends of CAN bus
 - **Speed**: Confirm CAN speed matches MegaSquirt (default 500 kbps)
+- **MegaSquirt warning**: If you see `The following error was reported by the MegaSquirt: CAN transceiver broken? or wrong CAN baud rate?!
+Wait 20 seconds, then start engine.`, recheck that `CAN_SPEED` is 500 kbps and that CAN_TX=GPIO22/CAN_RX=GPIO21 match the latest hardware pinout.
 - **Power**: Verify 3.3V/5V compatibility with your CAN transceiver

 #### 2. GPS Not Getting Fix